 Amazon S3 for Redshift

-As discussed in , Amazon S3 is required for several data-related use cases in Sortment.
+As discussed in cloud bucket storage setup, Amazon S3 is required for several data-related use cases in Sortment.

 Connection configuration